WasifurRahman/BERT_multimodal_transformer/README.md

 ## Dataset Format

-All datasets are saved under `./datasets/<DATASET>/` folder and is encoded as .pickle file.
+All datasets are saved under `./datasets/` folder and is encoded as .pkl file.
 Format of dataset is as follows:

 ```python